wh-alice/mig_visualstudio/vs/misc/operator-that-is-pointer-to-function.md

 ---
-title: "Operator That is Pointer to Function | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016"
+title: "Operator That is Pointer to Function" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"